v3r4ware/RPS/readme.md

 # Rock, Paper, Scissors!
 Rock, Paper, Scissors written in Python.
-My first somewhat small project that I've created, which I found was very fun to do.
+This is my first ever small project that I've created!
+You can use the .bat file to open the game within the CMD window, I found it cool cause it reminds me of those old DOS games :P

+I used some youtube tutorials and then knowledge from my first two Python classes.

 ## Screenshots